 The Future of Audio-Streaming Platforms

 As of writing this piece, both these apps are fully available on iOS and Android, and it would be very interesting to see how things pan out in the future.
-One thing’s certain that the future of audio-streaming platforms is extremely bright, and we should expect more of such apps to join the party in the coming years.
+One thing’s certain the future of audio-streaming platforms is extremely bright, and we should expect more of such apps to join the party in the coming years.

 From the outside looking in, Twitter Spaces and Clubhouse have competitive advantages over each other.
 Twitter, a social media platform that is immensely popular and used by billions of people, doesn’t need an introduction.
 Whereas the Clubhouse is building everything from the ground up, and so far, it has managed to gain the spotlight.